edjiang/CodeDay-Guide/3-marketing.md

 ##Make a huge effort at key points in time

-While at times, it seems like your marketing efforts aren't resulting in direct sales, many times it's still effective -- people are getting acquiainted with the brand, but don't usually buy right away.
+While at times, it seems like your marketing efforts aren't resulting in direct sales, many times it's still effective -- people are getting acquainted with the brand, but don't usually buy right away.

 At several points in time during the process, however, it's a good idea to have a huge marketing push.
 These are: